MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-tf-and-aks.md

     }
     ```

-1. Create a file named `main.tf` and insert the following code:
+1. Create a file named `main.tf`.
+This defines the set of resources and other artifacts Terraform will create and use to define your architecture.
+Insert the following code:

     ```hcl
     # Generate random resource group name